Country or Region | |

 ![]() Penalties deconstructedLegal grounds specified; penalties for all other abortions |

 PenaltiesAnyone who, without authorization and without medical qualification, carries out a termination of pregnancy is punished by criminal imprisonment for a period of five (05) to twenty (20) years and a fine of two hundred thousand (200,000) to five hundred thousand (500,000) CFA francs, even though the interruption is freely and duly requested.
 Double the penalty is incurred when the interruption, although voluntary, is attempted or performed in an inappropriate place and not authorized by the ministry in charge of health.
 If, under these conditions, the termination of pregnancy was followed by death, the perpetrators and accomplices are punished by life imprisonment.
 Physicians, health officers, midwives, surgeons, dentists, pharmacists, as well as medical students, pharmacy students or employees, herbalists, bandagers, dealers in surgical instruments, male and female nurses, nursing assistants, caregivers, student nurses, student nurses, masseurs, masseuses, who have indicated, favored or procured the means to perform the termination of pregnancy, in contravention of laws and regulations are punished from eight (08) days to one (01 ) year imprisonment and a fine of one hundred thousand (100,000) to two hundred thousand (200,000) CFA francs.
 Suspension for at least five (05) years or a permanent ban on the exercise of their profession may also be pronounced.
 If they are civil servants of the State, they are demoted from one dropout to the advancement table of two (02) years.
 Anyone who contravenes the prohibition to practice his profession pronounced under the preceding paragraph is punished by imprisonment for at least six (06) months and at most two (02) years and a fine of five one hundred thousand (500,000) at least and ten million (10,000,000) CFA francs at most, or one of these two penalties only.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |

 PenaltiesAnyone who, without authorization and without medical qualification, carries out a termination of pregnancy is punished by criminal imprisonment for a period of five (05) to twenty (20) years and a fine of two hundred thousand (200,000) to five hundred thousand (500,000) CFA francs, even though the interruption is freely and duly requested.
 Double the penalty is incurred when the interruption, although voluntary, is attempted or performed in an inappropriate place and not authorized by the ministry in charge of health.
 If, under these conditions, the termination of pregnancy was followed by death, the perpetrators and accomplices are punished by life imprisonment.
 Physicians, health officers, midwives, surgeons, dentists, pharmacists, as well as medical students, pharmacy students or employees, herbalists, bandagers, dealers in surgical instruments, male and female nurses, nursing assistants, caregivers, student nurses, student nurses, masseurs, masseuses, who have indicated, favored or procured the means to perform the termination of pregnancy, in contravention of laws and regulations are punished from eight (08) days to one (01 ) year imprisonment and a fine of one hundred thousand (100,000) to two hundred thousand (200,000) CFA francs.
 Suspension for at least five (05) years or a permanent ban on the exercise of their profession may also be pronounced.
 If they are civil servants of the State, they are demoted from one dropout to the advancement table of two (02) years.
 Anyone who contravenes the prohibition to practice his profession pronounced under the preceding paragraph is punished by imprisonment for at least six (06) months and at most two (02) years and a fine of five one hundred thousand (500,000) at least and ten million (10,000,000) CFA francs at most, or one of these two penalties only.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |